Introduction

 What if we increase our retirement horizon from 30 to 40 years?

-Our SWR reduces from 4.18% in the example above to 3.86% (a drop of less than 10% - maybe living too long isn't such an issue for retirement plan sustainability, especially if we consider the chance of living an extra ten years!).
-Increasing the equity content to 100% now raises the SWR to 3.91%!
+Our SWR reduces from 4.18% in the example above to 3.86% (a drop of less than 10% - maybe living too long isn't such an issue for retirement plan sustainability, especially if we incorporate the odds of living an extra ten years!).
+Increasing the equity content to 100% gives an increased SWR of 3.91%!

 Stop focusing on the worst-case outcomes!

-So far, we've just been looking at worst-case outcomes.
-What if we look at the average outcome?
+So far, we've only been examining worst-case outcomes.
+What if we evaluate the average outcome?

-The median case for our 60% equity portfolio has a balance of £2.5m (in real terms) after 30 years.
+The median case for our 60% (even more diversified) equity portfolio has a balance of £2.5m (in real terms) after 30 years.

 Our 100% equity example has approximately doubled this, at around £5m - a big difference!